ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-receipts-ccf-profile.md

 The operator of a CCF network has the ability to start successor networks, with a distinct identity, which endorse the receipts produced by a previous instance.
 This functionality is important to provide service continuity in the case of a catastrophic failure of a majority of nodes, but allows a potentially malicious operator to start from a prefix of an earlier ledger.
-Clients can mitigate this risk by checking the latest receipt they hold is present in the ledger of a successor ledger, before they begin making use of it.
+Clients can mitigate this risk by auditing the successor ledger and its attestation information, as described above.
+In particular, clients can check that the latest receipt they hold is present in the successor ledger before they begin making use of it.

 # IANA Considerations